kentcdodds/old-kentcdodds.com/content/blog/react-hooks-whats-going-to-happen-to-react-context/index.md

   _With the cool new stuff coming to React (Hooks/Suspense), what's going to happen to the context api?_
 keywords:
-  - JavaScript
+  - javascript
-  - React
+  - react
-  - React Context
+  - react Context
-  - React Hooks
+  - react hooks
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Joel Fulgencio](https://unsplash.com/photos/VSrHD079L78) on